UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Introduction

 Deep unfolding networks (DUNs) have emerged as a promising paradigm to bridge this gap~\cite{sun2016deep}.
 By unfolding the iterative optimization into a multi-stage network, DUNs inherit the model-based interpretability while leveraging the learning-based representational power.
 Among them, proximal-gradient (PG)-based DUNs are widely adopted for their flexibility and effectiveness~\cite{he2025unfoldir,he2025run}.
 As shown in~\cref{Fig:ArchitectureCompare}, a typical PG‑based DUN alternates between a gradient descent step derived from the observation model and a proximal operator parameterized by a learnable prior, enforcing data fidelity while enhancing perceptual quality.

-However, existing PG-based DUNs face two major challenges: \textbf{(1) Degradation-specific dependency}.
+However, existing PG-based DUNs face two challenges: \textbf{(1) Degradation-specific dependency}.
 Most are designed for a particular degradation type (\textit{e.g.}, deblurring or low-light enhancement) and rely on known physical priors, making them unsuitable for complex or mixed degradations. \textbf{(2) Over-smoothing bias}.
-Due to the dominance of low‑frequency information in degraded images, gradient updates primarily recover coarse structures while neglecting high‑frequency details.
-As the learnable step size converges to small updates, high‑frequency textures are further suppressed or mistaken for noise, bringing over‑smoothed outputs with reduced structural fidelity (see~\cref{Fig:ArchitectureCompare}).
+The gradient descent step derives its updates from the data fidelity term, whose gradients are dominated by low-frequency residuals in degraded images.
+As a result, the intermediate estimate passed to the proximal operator carries predominantly low-frequency content, creating an information bottleneck that starves the proximal operator of the high-frequency cues needed for texture recovery.
+This bias accumulates across stages, producing over-smoothed results with diminished structural fidelity (see~\cref{Fig:ArchitectureCompare}).

-To overcome these, we propose UnfoldLDM, which first integrates DUNs with the latent diffusion model (LDM) for BIR.
-Each stage in UnfoldLDM has two components: (i) a multi-granularity degradation-aware (MGDA) module serving as the gradient descent term, and (ii) a proximal design comprising a Degradation-Resistant LDM (DR-LDM) and an over-smoothing correction transformer (OCFormer).
+To overcome the aforementioned problems, we propose UnfoldLDM, which first integrates DUNs with the latent diffusion model (LDM) for BIR.
+As illustrated in Fig.~\ref{Fig.framework}, each stage in UnfoldLDM has two components: (i) a multi-granularity degradation-aware (MGDA) module serving as the gradient descent term, and (ii) a proximal design comprising a Degradation-Resistant LDM (DR-LDM) and an over-smoothing correction transformer (OCFormer).

 In MGDA, we formulate BIR as an unknown degradation estimation problem by jointly estimating the holistic degradation matrix and its decomposed factors.
 The consistency between these two representations is guaranteed by an intra-stage degradation-aware (ISDA) loss.
 Solving these two forms in tandem ensures both scalability and stability, thereby facilitating robust degradation removal.